SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 This is where the magic happens.
 We create a container div with a unique id of `"messages"` and a `phx-update="stream"` attribute.
 Both of these attributes are required in order for LiveView streams to be rendered and managed correctly.
 Then, we iterate over the `@messages` assignment, which we passed in all the way from the `root.html.heex` template's call to `@streams.messages`.
 At this point, `@messages` is set equal to the `Phoenix.LiveView.LiveStream` struct.
 This struct is enumerable such that when we iterate over it, it will yield tuples describing each item in the `:inserts` key.
 The first element of the tuple is the item's DOM id and the second element is the message struct itself.
+LiveView uses each item's DOM id to manage stream items on the page.
+More on that in a bit.

-[**Aside: How LiveStream Implements Iteration**]
+[**Deep Dive: How LiveStream Implements Iteration**]

+_Keep reading if you want a closer look at how LiveStream implements enumeration.
+Or, skip this section to continue building the chat feature and return here later._

-Let's take a deeper dive into how the LiveStream struct implements the enumeration protocol that let's us iterate over it and yield the tuples described above.
-LiveStream implements the `Enumerable` protocol [here](https://github.com/phoenixframework/phoenix_live_view/blob/v0.18.16/lib/phoenix_live_view/live_stream.ex#L55), along with a `reduce/3` function that looks like this:
+The LiveStream struct implements the `Enumerable` protocol [here](https://github.com/phoenixframework/phoenix_live_view/blob/v0.18.16/lib/phoenix_live_view/live_stream.ex#L55) which let's us iterate over it and yield the tuples described above.
+Here's a look at one of protocol's `reduce` functions:

 ```elixir
 def reduce(%LiveStream{inserts: inserts}, acc, fun) do